hyasarsoy/Forcepoint-Report/README.md

-Here’s a `README.md` file to guide users on setting up and using the application.

----

 # Forcepoint Report Generator

 This is a web-based application for generating Forcepoint reports based on customer-specific details and modules.
 The app enables L1 support staff to input customer information, select relevant Forcepoint modules, answer dynamic questions, and generate reports in Excel and PDF formats.